Mission, Vision, History & Governance

 History of the Museums

 The Museum Department of the City of Platteville was established in 1964 to collect, preserve, and interpret artifacts and documents relating to the history of mining in the Upper Mississippi Lead-Zinc District.
-In 1966 the museum acquired the historic Rock School built in 1863, and the museum began the development of exhibits and public programs.
+In 1966 the museum acquired the historic Rock School, Platteville's oldest extant public school building, built in 1863, and the museum began the acquisition of artifacts from the community, as well as the development of exhibits and public programs.
+A fire gutted the Rock School building on June 1, 1969, just days before the Mining Museum was slated to open.
+The Mining Museum grand opening was held August 21, 1971.

-The Rollo Jamison Museum began in Beetown, Wisconsin as a private collection of Rollo Jamison.
-Jamison collected artifacts of Southwest Wisconsin history for over 70 years.
+The Rollo Jamison Museum began in Beetown, Wisconsin, as a private collection of Rollo Jamison.
+Jamison collected artifacts of southwestern Wisconsin history for more than 70 years, amassing a significant collection that effectively captures the 13,000-year human story of the region.
 No longer able to care for his collection due to his age, Jamison offered it to the City.
 In 1980, Platteville’s City Council accepted the collection.
-The Rollo Jamison Museum is located in Platteville’s first high school built in 1905.
+The Rollo Jamison Museum is located in Platteville’s first dedicated high school, built in 1905 and today Platteville's second-oldest public school building.
 The collections were studied, interpretive exhibits developed, educational programs instituted and the Rollo Jamison Museum opened to the public in 1981.
 Since then additional artifacts have been donated by area citizens eager to see that local history is preserved and that this story is available to area school children, residents, and visitors.
-The Jamison Museum Association (JMA) formed in 1980 as a volunteer support group to assist the Rollo Jamison Museum.
-The group’s first large project was to inventory and move the entire collection from Beetown to Platteville.
-The JMA is a 501(c)3 non-profit organization that organized fund raising for the museum.
-The JMA is active in exhibit development and assists with special events and programs such as Heritage Day and the Christmas exhibit.
-The JMA also provides essential volunteers who work in a wide range of activities.
-The two museums are administered by the City of Platteville Museum Department under the direction of the Museum Board and City Council.

 Become a member!